 If you are traveling, working, or residing in another European country, this article presents the types of Covid-19 tests, the prices and the waiting period for the result in 14 European countries.

 Any person living, working, or studying in Austria can be tested without charge in any of the 2400 screening centres set up by the Austrian government.
-You can sign up for an appointment ahead of time or come without an appointment.
-The results of the test are known in 15 minutes.
+There it is possible to get an antigen test for free – also for tourists.

 It is also possible to purchase tests at a pharmacy, laboratory, or specialist shops, especially for foreigners who cannot access free tests.